 Committees are made up of local community members, iwi representatives, local authority representatives, and Greater Wellington Regional Council representatives.

 This video explains the whaitua concept in more detail.

 The Wellington Region has been split into five whaitua with a committee in each making decisions on the future of land and water management in that whaitua.

 The following whaitua committees have been established:

-The following three committees to be established are:
+The following two committees to be established are: